zaproxy/zaproxy-website/site/content/docs/desktop/addons/passive-scan-rules-alpha/_index.md

 # Passive Scan Rules - Alpha

-The following alpha quality passive scan rules are included in this add-on:
+The following alpha status passive scan rules are included in this add-on:

 ## An example passive scan rule which loads data from a file